sandeepmj/javascript-variables-comparison-operators/README.md

 <ul>
 <li>Widespread language that is built into modern browsers, including mobile browsers.</li>
 <li>Add interactivity to your websites by changing the HTML/CSS based on user action, an event or input.</li>
-<li>Tap data, images, content from other sources to populate your site.</li>
+<li>Tap data, images and other content from remote sources to populate your site.</li>
 </ul>